 Further south, along the rice fields, you come to Gallubakul after 2.5 km just off the road you'll find the biggest megalithic grave in Sumba (70 tons).
 Behind and diagonally opposite are 3 large traditional villages.
 If you want to see traditional houses with alang, instead corrugated iron roofs in the Anakalang area, you must go a few kilometres away from the main roads.

 From this location a road leads to the south coast again.
-After about 30 km to the southeast, in the middle of Manupeu Tanah Daru (Tanadaru) National Park, you reach the bays and beaches Konda, Maloba, and Aili.
+After about 30 km to the southeast, in the middle of Manupeu Tanah Daru (Tanadaru) National Park, you reach the bays and beaches Konda, Maloba and Aili.
 In older guidebooks this is named usually "Kondamaloba" - the new tourist name shall be "Tanahmas".
-The way to get there is through agricultural areas, coffee plantations and then through hilly terrain overgrown with Alang grass.
+The way to get there is through agricultural areas, cocoa plantations and then through hilly terrain overgrown with Alang grass.
 From the park entrance with a height of 650 meters begins the descent into these bays.
 Finally, the road splits.
-The road to the eastern bay Konda is dangerous steep and unpaved.
-The bay is almost uninhabited.
+The road to the eastern bay Konda is dangerous steep, unpaved and eroded.
+Meanwhile you cannot go down with a motorbike any longer.
+The bay is fairly dry and almost uninhabited.
 The beach is black and mostly sandy and shallow.
 The surf is steady but not dangerous.
 The beach is 5 km long with some impressive rock barriers in between.
 The road to the western bays Maloba and Aili is paved.
 The bays are tropical green and with a lot of flowers.
 The Sendi Praigaya River plain is overgrown with jungle.
 Many monkeys, birds, and butterflies live in it.
-Inland there is a small village.
-There are 3 beaches; they have all fine bright yellow sand.
-The 2 side beaches have no waves; the main beach has pleasantly cooling surf.
+Inland there is the small village Maloba.
+In the bay are 2 small rock islands.
+On the island close to the beach, women get buried on the island in the middle of the bay the men.
+The 2 km long Maloba beach has pleasant surf.
+The two smaller Aili beaches have no surf.
+From the second Aili beach you can cross the peninsula through the jungle and reach further open beaches, which are protected by reefs.
+All beaches are light yellow and fine sand.

-You can also reach these bays with a hired boat for instance from one of the fishermen in Waihura in Wanokaka.
-There are no other direct connections between Konda, Maloba, and Wanokaka.
+You can also reach these bays with a hired boat.
+Fishermen from Waihura in Wanokaka go frequently here and back again for unloading their catch.
+Apart from that there are no other direct connections between Konda, Maloba, and Wanokaka.

 From Gallubakul there is also a 9 km southwest road to Mata Yangu Waterfall.
 From Waikabubak to the waterfall it is 15 km towards Waibakul, then turn south at Dameka straight forward for about 10 km.